Philadelphia Lung Cancer Attorneys

 Medical misdiagnosis in cancer cases is more common than you may think, and the consequences of these errors can be deadly.
 When lung cancer goes untreated, a patient may be forced to undergo more severe treatment compared to an early detection.
 Chemotherapy and radiation may be necessary due to a physician’s misdiagnosis of lung cancer, very painful procedures that come at extremely high costs.

 Fortunately, a victim may be able to recover financial compensation when a doctor’s mistake results in a misdiagnosis or delayed detection of lung cancer.
-The lawyers at Cohen, Placitella, & Roth, P.C. in Philadelphia have experience in identifying the reasons behind the errors, and have access to the resources necessary to help you recover for your injuries.
+The lung cancer lawyers at Cohen, Placitella, & Roth, P.C. in Philadelphia have experience in identifying the reasons behind the errors, and have access to the resources necessary to help you recover for your injuries.

 Reasons for Misdiagnosis of Lung Cancer

 A number of different factors may lead to a mistake in failing to properly diagnose lung cancer, including: